How to claim for pothole damage to your car

 For reference, that’s about the same size as two 20p coins stacked one on top of the other.

 Some councils also have a minimum width for potholes.
 Again, this can vary, but those that do tend to use 300mm as the minimum width.
+That's around the size of a dinner plate.

 Who’s responsible for pothole damage to my car?